CN Sportplex

 The CN Sportplex is a large recreational facility located in Moncton, New Brunswick, Canada.
 It consists of ten baseball fields, six soccer fields, and four indoor ice rinks, including the Superior Propane Centre.
-Also on site is the Dundee Sports Dome, a large air supported structure which offers paintball, golf, soccer and football.
+Also on site is the Moncton Sports Dome, a large air supported structure which offers paintball, golf, soccer and football.

 History

-The facility is located on 282 acre of land which, up until their closure in 1988, was home to a large Canadian National Railway repair facility.
-After the closure of the shops the lot was a vacant brownfield site until 1997, when its owner, Canada Lands Company, decided it was time to develop the site into something more useful to the community.
-This was the beginning of a massive cleanup operation to transform the site into an award-winning recreation facility.
+The facility is located on 282 acre of land which were home to a large Canadian National Railway repair facility until its closure in 1988.
+The lot remained a vacant brownfield site until 1997, when its owner, Canada Lands Company, decided to develop the property into a recreation centre.